brimdata/zui/CONTRIBUTING.md

 - Marketing a work as a “as-a-service” style offering for server components like Zed, while using material covered under the Polyform Perimeter license
-- Marketing a work as a replacement for the Brim desktop application, while using material covered under the Polyform Perimeter license
+- Marketing a work as a replacement for the Zui desktop application, while using material covered under the Polyform Perimeter license

 We believe users and developers should have access to the source code for our